choutkaj/bindcurve/README.md

-# BindCurve
+# Welcome to BindCurve
-This repository contains BindCurve.
-Bindcurve is a lightweight python package that allows for fitting and plotting of binding curves.
+This repository contains `bindcurve` - a lightweight Python package that allows fitting and plotting of binding curves.
+It contains classic logistic model for fitting IC50 and logIC50, from which pIC50 could obtained.
+It also contains exact polynomial models for directly fitting Kd from both direct and competitive binding experiments.
+Fixing minimal and maximal asymptotes during fitting is supported, as well as fixing the slope in logistic models.
+Additionally, IC50 values can be converted to Kd using conversion models.

+`bindcurve` is intended as a simple tool ideally suited for work in Jupyter notebooks or similar tools.
+Even if you have never used Python before, you can learn `bindcurve` easily and fit your binding curve in less than 5 lines of code.
+The results can be conveniently plotted with another few lines of code by matplotlib-based functions, or simply reported in formatted output.

+> [!WARNING]
+> `bindcurve` is currently in beta version.
+Changes to API might happen momentarily without notice.
+If you encounter bugs, please report them as Issues.

 ## Installation
-work in progress

 ## Basic usage
-The following example demonstrates the most basic usage of bindcurve.
+The following example demonstrates the most basic usage of `bindcurve`.

 ```python